-Our success largely depends on the success of our lead PharmacoSurgeryTM product candidate, OMS103HP, and we cannot be certain that it will receive regulatory approval or be successfully commercialized.
-If we are unable to commercialize OMS103HP, or experience significant delays in doing so, our business will be materially harmed.
+Our success may largely depend on the success of at least one of our co-lead PharmacoSurgery product candidates, OMS103HP and OMS302, and we cannot be certain that either of them will receive regulatory approval or be successfully commercialized.
+If we are unable to commercialize OMS103HP or OMS302, or experience significant delays in doing so, our business may be materially harmed.